Call for proposals: Papers, Sessions, Panels

 The Sixties area of the Popular Culture Association welcomes submissions on any aspect of popular culture from the era.
 Topics of interest might include, but are not limited to:

-• Music and fashion as cultural expression and consumer culture
+- Music and fashion, as cultural expression and/or consumer culture

-• Countercultural movements—Hippies, SDS, Black Panther Party, the White Panther Party, etc.
+- Countercultural movements—hippies, Diggers, SDS, Black Panther Party, White Panther Party, etc.

-For individual papers, please submit a title and 100-250-word abstract.
+For individual papers, please submit a title and 150-250-word abstract.

 Inquiries about possible papers or proposals for round table sessions or full panels are also welcomed and encouraged.
 For themed paper sessions, each presenter must enter her/his own presentation and then contact the area chair to assemble them into a panel.

-All proposals should be submitted online via the PCA website: http://ncp.pcaaca.org.
-More information about the submission process can be found here: https://pcaaca.org/help/conference/submitting-proposals-conference
+All proposals should be submitted online via the PCA/ACA website: http://pcaaca.org.
+More information about the submission process can be found here: https://pcaaca.org/conference/submitting-paper-proposal-pca-conference

 Kevin M. Moist